K2 Pinnacle 88 TI Review

 Our Analysis and Test Results

 We tested the Pinnacle 88 TI in a 184cm length, and it skied pretty true to size.
-It has some capabilities that were made evident through our testing process that we certainly did not expect, and that is precisely why we put all of our skis through such a rigorous testing process.
+It has some capabilities that were made evident through our testing process that we certainly did not expect, and that is precisely why we put all of these skis through such a rigorous testing process.

 Stability at Speed